-4. MEASURE IMPACT
+4. MEASURE THE IMPACT

-Is the Change an Improvement?
+Is the change an improvement?

 Measurement is a vital aspect of testing and implementing changes; measures tell a team whether the changes they are making actually lead to improvement.

+Most QI projects focus on patient outcomes or financial impacts.
+These are often quantitative measurements.
 In this section we focus on ways in which environmental outcomes (including calculating a carbon footprint) and social outcomes can be measured.
-The financial and patients and population impact are not covered in depth as they are not unique to the SusQI module, however here are some pointers on these areas.
+The financial and patients and population impact are not covered in depth as they are not unique to the SusQI approach, however we do give some pointers on these areas to get you started.

-When looking at patient outcomes you may be able to put the figures into context using population level data for the patient group you are working with – this could be taken from your local Joint Strategic Needs Assessment (JSNA) or from Public Health England Fingertips, which are both freely available online.
+You may be able to put the figures into context using population level data for the patient group you are working with – this could be taken from your local Joint Strategic Needs Assessment (JSNA) or from Public Health England Fingertips, which are both freely available online.
 Where local data is not available, national data can sometimes be used, adjusted for local populations.